cheiraml/RisitasCorp_Rider/README.md

 ![Logo](https://github.com/IsabelaGAngel/RisitasCorp_Rider/blob/main/ImagenesReferencia/RisitasLogo.png)

 This document will contain the step by step with the necessary processes to carry out this project; which will include in detail what parts are required, What tools, versions, how to program computer systems, and review their states.
+# Concept

+Our project was based on the idea of ​​getting to the u by bicycle, in the longest possible time, "it's a world upside down", where the later you arrive the better, so our runner will have to arrive late to the u and your saboteur will create different actions that will make him move faster and faster.

+There will always be a master, someone who tells the actions that the saboteur must do, to obtain these benefits.

+In general, our experience is made for all kinds of people, causing them to be forced to exercise and move.

 # The experience